ibm-cloud-docs/Cloudant/documents/design_documents.md

 -	`name` - Name or ID of design document.
 -	`view_index` - View Index
-	-	`compact_running` - Indicates whether a compaction routine is running on the view.
+	-	`compact_running` - Indicates whether a compaction routine runs on the view.
 	-	`disk_size` - Size in bytes of the view as stored on disk.
-	-	`language` - Language that is used for defining views.
+	-	`language` - Language used for defining views.
 	-	`purge_seq` - The purge sequence that was processed.
 	-	`signature`	 - MD5 signature of the views for the design document.
 	-	`update_seq` - The update sequence of the corresponding database that was indexed.